js0823/DeliveryNotifier/README.md

 # TODO

-- Create one-file binaries for Mac, Windows, and Ubuntu for easier access and do a pre-release to the public.
+- Create one-file binaries for Windows and Mac for easier access and do a pre-release to the public.

 # Prerequisite